 The Foreign and Commonwealth Office produces up-to-date travel information for each country to help British travellers make informed decisions about travelling abroad.
 For further information, please visit www.gov.uk/foreign-travel-advice (you can also download a copy of the FCO’s Plan.Pack.Explore leaflet which gives general advice on how to ensure you have a trouble-free holiday).

 We offer a personal holiday insurance policy specifically tailored to our type of holiday by Fogg Travel Insurance, whose cover is among the most comprehensive available.
 In addition to emergency medical assistance, the policy provides cover for cancellation and travel disruption in many cases.
 If you are taking a walking or cycling holiday, it even covers you if you are unable to walk or cycle due to illness or injury.
-For skiing holidays, it provides wide-ranging winter cover, including downhill ski cover.
+For winter holidays, it provides wide-ranging winter sports cover.

 We consider adequate travel insurance to be essential.
 If you decide not to purchase our insurance, we will require you to provide us with details of your alternative policy (insurer, policy number and medical emergency telephone number) so that we can assist if the need arises while you are on holiday.
-You should ensure that the insurance cover you purchase is at least equivalent to our policy and adequate for your particular needs.
+You should ensure that the insurance cover you purchase covers the activities Inntravel provides during your holiday and is adequate for your particular needs.
 We will not accept liability for any damage, costs, losses or expenses which you incur as a result of your failure to do this; we do not check alternative insurance policies.
 If you do not inform us of your alternative arrangements, we will automatically add our insurance premium to your invoice.
-In this case, you must make sure our policy meets your needs, paying particular attention to existing health conditions and any planned activities, if different to those offered by us.
+If you purchase our insurance, you must make sure our policy meets your needs, paying particular attention to existing health conditions and any planned activities, if different from those offered by us.